Columbus, Indiana: Arts and culture

 Columbus is a city known for its modern architecture and public art.
-J. Irwin Miller, 2nd CEO and a nephew of a co-founder of Cummins Inc., the Columbus-headquartered diesel engine manufacturer, instituted a program in which the Cummins Foundation paid the architects' fees, provided the client selected a firm from a list compiled by the foundation.
+J. Irwin Miller, 2nd CEO and a nephew of a co-founder of Cummins, the Columbus-headquartered diesel engine manufacturer, instituted a program in which the Cummins Foundation paid the architects' fees, provided the client selected a firm from a list compiled by the foundation.
 The plan was initiated with public schools and was so successful that the foundation decided to offer such design support to other non-profit and civic organizations.
-The high number of notable public buildings and public art in the Columbus area, designed by such individuals as Eero Saarinen, I.M.
-Pei, Robert Venturi, Cesar Pelli, and Richard Meier, led to Columbus earning the nickname "Athens on the Prairie."
+The high number of notable public buildings and public art in the Columbus area, designed by such individuals as Eero Saarinen, I. M. Pei, Robert Venturi, César Pelli, and Richard Meier, led to Columbus earning the nickname "Athens on the Prairie."

-Seven buildings, constructed between 1942 and 1965, are National Historic Landmarks, and approximately 60 other buildings sustain the Bartholomew County seat's reputation as a showcase of modern architecture.
 National Public Radio once devoted an article to the town's architecture.
 In 2015, Landmark Columbus was created as a program of Heritage Fund - The Community Foundation of Bartholomew county.

-In addition to the Columbus Historic District and Irwin Union Bank, the city has numerous buildings listed on the National Register of Historic Places, including seven National Historic Landmarks of modernist architecture: Bartholomew County Courthouse, Columbus City Hall, First Baptist Church, First Christian Church, Haw Creek Leather Company, Mabel McDowell Elementary School, McEwen-Samuels-Marr House, McKinley School, Miller House, North Christian Church, and The Republic Newspaper Office.
+In addition to the Columbus Historic District and Irwin Union Bank, the city has numerous buildings listed on the National Register of Historic Places.
+Seven buildings, constructed between 1942 and 1965, are National Historic Landmarks, and approximately 60 other buildings sustain the Bartholomew County seat's reputation as a showcase of modern architecture.
+Landmarks on the National Register of Historic Places include Bartholomew County Courthouse, Columbus City Hall, First Baptist Church, First Christian Church, Haw Creek Leather Company, Mabel McDowell Elementary School, McEwen-Samuels-Marr House, McKinley School, Miller House, North Christian Church, and The Republic Newspaper Office.

 The city is the basis for the 2017 film Columbus by independent filmmaker Kogonada.
 The film was shot on location in Columbus over 18 days in the summer of 2016.